-The nitrogen available for transport was estimated at 3 levels (low, medium, and high) for each nitrogen source category evaluated in this study.
-The estimates were then assessed both on a peracre basis and for the entire GWMA, providing 2 ways to consider the nitrogen sources.
+The nitrogen available for transport was estimated under 3 scenarios for each nitrogen source category evaluated in this study.
+Available nitrogen was estimated both in tons and kilograms over the entire GWMA, and on a per-acre basis, providing 2 ways to evaluate nitrogen sources.
 WSDA and Yakima County results were summarized in associated data spreadsheets and GIS based systems, allowing them to be updated in the future as additional data becomes available.

-When the low, medium, and high nitrogen calculations were analyzed for all sources over the entire acreage of the GWMA (Table 1), irrigated agriculture, CAFO lagoons, and CAFO pens were the most significant contributors to potential nitrogen availability in all 3 scenarios.
-In the low range scenario, agricultural activities constitute 86% of the estimated total nitrogen available.
-In the medium and high range scenarios, agricultural activities constitute 95% and 96% of the estimated nitrogen available, respectively.
-The irrigated agriculture nitrogen percent is the highest in the low, medium and high categories due to the large number of acres of agriculture in the GWMA.
+When the 3 nitrogen availability scenarios were analyzed for all sources over the entire acreage of the GWMA (Table 1), irrigated agriculture, CAFO lagoons, and CAFO pens were the most significant contributors to potential nitrogen availability in each scenario.
+In scenario A (low), commercial agricultural activities constitute 80% of the estimated total nitrogen available.
+In the B and C scenarios (medium and high, respectively), agricultural activities constitute 95% and 96% of the estimated available nitrogen.
+In all 3 scenarios, the nitrogen available from irrigated agriculture is the highest of the sources evaluated.
+The total acreage of irrigated agriculture (with nearly 86,000 acres evaluated) is much larger than the other nitrogen sources (with the exception of atmospheric deposition).

-Source Low Medium High
+Source Scenario A (low) Scenario B (medium) Scenario C (high)

-Tons N/year % Tons N/year % Tons N/year %
+Source Tons N/year % of total N Tons N/year % of total N Tons N/year % of total N

-Irrigated Agriculture 532 62 2,870 66 8,685 76
+Irrigated d agriculture 298 47 2,595 63 7,452 73

-CAFO Pe Pens 70 8 502 11 935 8
+CAFO Pens 70 11 502 12 935 9

-Lagoons 142 16 781 18 1,421 12
+CAFO Lagoons 142 22 781 19 1,421 14

-RCIM All septic (ROSS, LOSS, COSS) 47 5 83 2 135 1
+RCIM All septic (ROSS, LOSS, COSS) 47 7 83 2 135 1

-Residential fertilizer 10 1 26 1 41 0
+Residential fertilizer 10 2 26 1 41 0

 Small scale farms 4 1 11 0 18 0

-Atmosp heric Deposition 57 7 76 2 227 2
+Atmosp heric deposition 67 11 89 2 268 3

 Table 1.
-Estimated nitrogen available for transport from all sources at low, medium, and high range in tons/year and % of total
+Estimated nitrogen available for transport from all sources in tons/year and % of total